-13.6.
+11.6.
 NTP Event Logging

-NTP maintains a record of system clock updates in the file SYS\$SPECIFIC:[TCPIP\$NTP]TCPIP \$NTP\RUN.LOG.
+NTP maintains a record of system clock updates in the file SYS\$SPECIFIC:[TCPIP\$NTP]TCPIP \$NTP_RUN.LOG.
 NTP reopens this log file daily, each time creating a new version of the file (older versions are not automatically purged).
 Events logged to this file can include the following messages:

-- · Synchronization status that indicates synchronization was lost, stratum changes, and so forth - System time adjustments
+- · Synchronization status that indicates synchronization was lost, stratum changes, and so forth

+- System time adjustments

-• Time adjustment status
+- Time adjustment status

 Logging can be increased by using the logconfig option in TCPIP\$NTP.CONF.
-For more information, see Section 13.4.2.
+For more information, see Section 11.4.2.

-In addition, you can enable debugging diagnostics by defining the following logical name with / SYSTEM and a value from 1 through 6, where 6 specifies the most detailed logging:
+In addition, you can enable debugging diagnostics by defining the following logical name with /SYSTEM and a value from 1 through 6, where 6 specifies the most detailed logging:

-\$ DEFINE /SYSTEM TCPIP\$NTP\LOG\LEVEL n
+\$ DEFINE /SYSTEM TCPIP\$NTP_LOG_LEVEL n

-Table 13.2 describes the messages most frequently included in the NTP log file.
+Table 11.2 describes the messages most frequently included in the NTP log file.

 Message Description Time slew time Indicates that NTP has set the local clock by slewing the local time to match the synchronization source.
 This happens because the local host is no longer synchronized.
 For example: time slew -0.218843 s Synchronization lost This usually occurs after a time reset.
 All peer filter registers are cleared, for example, for that particular peer; all state variables are reset along with the polling interval; and the clock selection procedure is once again performed.
-Couldn't resolve hostname , giving up on it Indicates that the host name could not be resolved.
+Couldn't resolve hostname, giving up on it Indicates that the host name could not be resolved.
 This peer will not be considered for the candidate list of peers.
 For example: couldn't resolve 'fred', giving up on it Send to IP-address: reason Indicates that a problem occurred while sending a packet to its destination.
 The most common reason logged is "connection refused."
 For example: sendto(16.20.208.100): connection refused Time Correction of delta-time seconds exceeds sanity limit (1000); set clock manually to the correct UTC time NTP has detected a time difference greater than 1000 seconds between the local clock and the server clock.
-You must set the clock manually or use the NTPDATE program and then restart NTP.
-Once NTP sets the clock, it continuously tracks the discrepancy between the local time and NTP time and adjusts the clock accordingly. offset: n sec freq x ppm poll: y sec error z An hourly message, in which: • offset is the offset (in seconds) of the peer clock relative to the local clock (that is, the amount to adjust the local clock to bring it into correspondence with the reference clock).
+You must set the clock manually and then restart NTP.
+Once NTP sets the clock, it continuously tracks the discrepancy between the local time and NTP time and adjusts the clock accordingly. offset: n sec freq x ppm poll: y sec error z An hourly message, in which: • offset is the offset (in seconds) of the peer clock relative to the local clock (that is, the amount to adjust the local clock to bring it into correspondence with the reference clock). • freq is the computed error in the intrinsic frequency of the local clock (also known as "drift") (in parts per million). • poll is the minimum interval (in seconds) between transmitted messages (that is, messages sent between NTP peers, as in a client to a server). • error is the measure of network jitter (that is, latencies in computer hardware and software).